-It’s no surprise that Austin, Texas is one of the fastest growing cities in the United States.
-Austin is experiencing an ongoing influx of students choosing to relocate to the area from around the U.S. and the rest of the world so they can take advantage of the lively city and all the great Austin student housing options.
+It’s no surprise that Austin, Texas is one of the fastest-growing cities in the United States.
+Austin is experiencing an ongoing influx of students choosing to relocate to the area from around the U.S. and the rest of the world so they can take advantage of the lively city and all the great Austin student housing options in the best neighborhoods in Austin.
 Why?
 Simply put, Austin offers the best of the best.

 Sure, Austin is the live music capital of the world, but that’s not all it’s known for!
 The city also touts a diverse culinary scene, moderate weather, tons to do outdoors, a booming real estate market, top-notch universities, jobs, and super-friendly people.
 Not to mention, the city is home to great events like the media and music festival SXSW, which always has an impressive and eclectic lineup.

-Now that you’re attending school in the Lone Star State, have you given your Austin student housing options any thought?
-The greater Austin area has something for everyone, so let’s look at some of the best neighborhoods for students.
+Now that you’re attending school in the Lone Star State, have you given your Austin student home options any thought?
+The greater Austin area has something for everyone, so let’s look at some of the best neighborhoods in Austin for students.

 1. West Campus

 We’re all guilty of splurging on Uber rides, but for optimum, no-car-needed convenience, you can secure an apartment near the University of Texas at Austin at Signature 1909 or Axis West Campus.
+West Campus Apartments Austin have been a student favorite for years!
 Both options offer multiple floor plans with luxury amenities and metro access, all within blocks of UT.

 2. North Campus

-West Campus might be an undergrad favorite since it’s located in the hustle and bustle of university life, but North Campus is generally preferred among UT graduate students.
+West Campus might be an undergrad favorite since it’s located in the hustle and bustle of university life, but North Campus is generally preferred among the University of Texas at Austin and Austin Community College students.
 Those pursuing advanced degrees in engineering, law, and psychology usually opt for living in North Campus because it’s just minutes away from those schools.

-If you’re going for your master’s or Ph.D., then North Campus is where you’ll want to seek Austin student housing.
+If you’re going for your master’s or Ph.D., then North Campus is where you’ll want to seek your future student home.
 This area is much quieter than West Campus and offers many affordable housing options whether you’re looking for a studio or an apartment to split with friends.
 This is a good location for peace and quiet if you’d like to get away from those crazy college frat parties too.

 3. Hyde Park

-Hyde Park is located just north of North Campus and is a favorite among neighborhoods that offer Austin student housing.
+Hyde Park is located just north of North Campus and is a favorite among the best neighborhoods in Austin that offer ideal student housing choices.
 This historic neighborhood offers students the convenience of being located close to UT, but without the total college “vibe.”
 Hyde Park is located just minutes from campus but has a suburban quality thanks to its tree-lined streets and charming architecture.

 Students can enjoy a variety of dining opportunities too, like local-favorites Hyde Park Bar & Grill and Mother’s Café.
 And if you have a four-legged friend, this is the place for you and Fido.
 Hyde Park locals are often seen walking their dogs outside and we can’t think of a better icebreaker than to stop and pet a pooch.
 Who knows?
 You might meet your new best friend in Hyde Park.